davidjackson-uk/davidjackson-uk/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # Free Software
-I am a supporting member of the Free Software Foundation and so prioritise free software and its principle whenever I can.
+I am a supporting member of the Free Software Foundation and so prioritise free software and its principles whenever I can.

 I do use proprietary software where my clients require it.

 # Cell phone technology
-I am a user and support of Graphene OS (running on Google Pixel 6 hardware)
+I am a user and supporter of Graphene OS (running on Google Pixel 6 hardware).

 # Desktop computing
-Is on GNU/Linux Mint
+Is on GNU/Linux Mint.

 # Laptop computing
-Is on GNU/Fedroa
+Is on GNU/Fedroa.
+Thinkpad.
+Of course. :-)